iahowie/firefox-configs/README.md

 # firefox-configs

-User.js for optimal firefox config and performance
+User.js for optimal Firefox config and performance

-Download and paste the user.js file in the Root Directory in your default profile shown on the `about:profiles` firefox page
+Download and paste the user.js file in the Root Directory in your Default Profile shown on the `about:profiles` Firefox page